awsdocs/amazon-ecs-developer-guide/doc_source/firelens-example-taskdefs.md

 **Note**
 For more examples, see [Amazon ECS FireLens examples](https://github.com/aws-samples/amazon-ecs-firelens-examples) on GitHub\.

-Beginning with AWS for Fluent Bit version 1\.3, there is a JSON parser included in the AWS for Fluent Bit image\.
+Beginning with AWS for Fluent Bit version 1\.3, there's a JSON parser that's included in the AWS for Fluent Bit image\.
 The following example shows how to reference the JSON parser in the FireLens configuration of your task definition\.

 ```
 "firelensConfiguration": {